The Utah Educational Savings Plan (UESP) offers tax benefits that can help you get more out of your college savings.

 For 2015, Utah individual taxpayers/residents and trusts may claim a 5 percent state income tax credit on contributions up to $1,900 per qualified beneficiary, equaling up to $95.
 For taxpayers married filing jointly, the 5 percent credit may be claimed for contributions up to $3,800 per qualified beneficiary, equaling up to $190.
 It is not required that married couples taking the tax benefit have separate UESP accounts to claim the joint tax benefit.
 Utah corporations are eligible for a tax deduction up to $1,900 in contributions per qualified beneficiary.
 A joint tax benefit is not allowed for institutional (trusts and corporations) accounts.
 To qualify for the credit or deduction, the beneficiary on the account must be designated as such before age 19.

 In addition, if you’re a Utah taxpayer/resident, earnings on your account are also exempt from Utah state income taxes when used for qualified higher education expenses.

-Since these Utah state income tax benefits are only available to Utah taxpayers/residents, taxpayers of other states should consider whether the state in which they or their beneficiaries live or pay taxes offers a 529 plan that would provide them with tax or other benefits not available to them by investing in the Utah Educational Savings Plan.
+Because these Utah state income tax benefits are only available to Utah taxpayers/residents, taxpayers of other states should consider whether the state in which they or their beneficiaries lives or pays taxes offers a 529 plan that would provide them with tax or other benefits not available to them by investing in the Utah Educational Savings Plan.

 Gift Tax Considerations